General Terms and Conditions of Business and Supply of BEx-Solution GmbH

 2. The Supplier has the right to invoice the customer for rental/leased equipment not returned up to a maximum amount of the current list price.

-XI.
-Place of jurisdiction and applicable law
+X. Place of jurisdiction and applicable law

 1. German substantive law excluding the United Nations Convention on Contracts for the International Sale of Goods (CISG) applies exclusively to orders placed with the Supplier.